WriteIntent

 How to Build a Keyword Cluster (Full Process)

-Building a keyword cluster properly is a five-step process that goes beyond just running a tool once:
+Building a keyword cluster properly goes beyond running a tool once — it's a five-step process:

 Keyword Cluster Examples